Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool returns 'life cycle dates for all RHEL majors and minors', using a specific verb and resource.
-It clearly differentiates from sibling tools like planning__get_relevant_rhel_lifecycle, which imply filtering, while this tool returns all data.
+The description clearly states it returns life cycle dates for all RHEL majors and minors, using a specific verb and resource.
+It distinguishes from sibling tools like planning__get_appstreams_lifecycle by focusing on RHEL, and the extensive usage guidance reinforces the purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.